cessda/cessda.guidelines.public/metadata/oai-pmh-provider-guidelines.md

 ## Metadata Requirements

-Service (Data) Providers must provide an endpoint exposing metadata represented as DDI 2.5 Codebook standard.Looking ahead, the CDC is set to expand its support to include the DDI 3.2 Lifecycle format,furthering enhancing its metadata handling capabilities.
+Service (Data) Providers must provide an endpoint exposing metadata represented as DDI 2.5 Codebook standard.
+Looking ahead, the CDC is set to expand its support to include the DDI Lifecycle format,furthering enhancing its metadata handling capabilities.
 The DDI files must also be compliant with the latest version of
 [CESSDA Metadata Model (CMM)](https://zenodo.org/records/7528240).